ace-design/JustificationDiagram/README.md

 # Justification Diagram Generator

-- Author : Corinne Pulgar
+- Author : Corinne Pulgar and Nicolas Corbière
-- Supervision : Sébastien Mosser
+- Supervision : Sébastien Mosser and mireille Blay-Fornarino

 This prototype generates a justification diagram from a text file.